Why This Program?

 The thread that runs through the M.A. program is spiritual formation.
 Each new cohort of students is assigned a mentor that will direct their spiritual formation until graduation.
 You will deepen your own spiritual practices by cultivating habits and rhythms for sustaining a lifetime of Christian service.
 You will also have time, space, and mentoring to discern your future vocation.

-The first interaction that students have with their peers in the M.A. program is an intensive study period.
+Community is a signature of our M.A. program, and the first interaction that students have with their peers in the M.A. program is an intensive study period.
 Relationships form quickly as students wrestle with the biblical and theological frameworks shared in class.
 Though students come from diverse backgrounds and positions of Christian service, their cohort of peers in the M.A. becomes a touchstone throughout their degree.
-Community is a signature of this program, though it is the only master’s-level program at Duke Divinity School that does not require full-time residency.

 Fulfill Deacon’s Requirements